shoeheng/dbmle/README.md

 # D: observed takeup indicator (1 = takeup, 0 = no takeup)
 Z = [1, 1, 1, 0, 0, 0]
 D = [1, 1, 0, 1, 0, 0]
-# Data is equivalent to stylized example in Figure 1 of Christy and Kowalski (2025)
+# Data is equivalent to the stylized example in Figure 1 of Christy and Kowalski (2025)

 res = dbmle_from_ZD(Z, D)
 print(res.report())
 ```

-Both commands return a DBMLEResult object whose .report() method prints a formatted summary of standard statistics, and MLEs.
+Both commands return a DBMLEResult object whose .report() method prints a formatted summary of standard statistics and MLEs.

 ### 2. Command Line Usage